Fees and funding

 How we are funded and supported

 We are a non-profit community organisation providing an independent education service.
 Our primary school, kindergartens and playgroups receive a variety of funding from; government, tuition fees, donations, fundraising, philanthropy and international student fees.
-The primary school is mainly self-funded from tuition fees, donations and fundraising.
+The primary school receives minimal government support and is mainly self-funded from tuition fees, donations, and fundraising.
 The kindergartens are mainly funded by the Ministry of Education.
 We strive to offer the best educational service possible from the combined income.
-Donations from parents are voluntary and are not attendance fees.
-We are committed to making Steiner education accessible to all families, irrespective of their ability to make financial donations.
-In addition to financial donations, parents and supporters volunteer their time and skills.
-This volunteer labour helps keep our costs down and builds a close community.
-Volunteer’s help as teacher aids, cleaners, sports coaches, trustees and run fundraising events.
-Our unique mix of funding and volunteer labour allow us to accept all children and create a diverse and egalitarian school community.
+Tuition fees are compulsory and include GST.
+The lower school offers a bursary scheme to help families who cannot afford the fees.
+Donations are voluntary and are not tuition fees or attendance dues.
+Parents and supporters volunteer their time and skills as teacher aids, cleaners, sports coaches, trustees and fundraisers.
+This volunteer work helps build a close community and reduce costs.

 Capital projects, such as the purchase of buildings and land, have been made possible by donors and interest free loans.

 Families of primary school students (6 years and older) can apply for financial assistance through our bursary scheme.
 The scheme will be introduced in 2018.
 Details to be confirmed by late September 2017.

 The Ministry of Education (MoE) funds our Playgroups, Kindergarten and School at very different levels.

 The Motueka Rudolf Steiner Kindergarten is registered for the MoE’s 20 Hours Early Childhood Education (ECE) programme.
 This applies to children from three to five years old, and covers most of our costs for this group.
 It is based on the hours per week that each child is enrolled for, as well as on staffing levels and qualifications.
 MoE funding for two-year-olds is at a much lower level.